 Co-Sponsored by the Ascutney Mountain Audubon Society

-For membership, complete the form on the site brochure or this form (opens in a new window) and send with your payment to:
+Prefer to pay by check?
+Complete the form on the site brochure mailed to you or download this registration form (PDF, opens in a new window) and send with your check payment (made out to The University of Vermont) to:

 UVM OLLI Registration Office

 Burlington, VT 05405